tanghui315/speakr-app/README.md

 **A Note on Diarization Accuracy:** For best results, it is often better to set the number of speakers slightly higher (e.g., by 1-2) than the actual number present.
 You can easily merge speakers later in the speaker identification modal.

 Speakr has been tested with the recommended `onerahmet/openai-whisper-asr-webservice` image.
 Other ASR webservices might work but have not been tested.

-For more information on the recommended service and its various configurations, please see the official resources.
+**Important for ASR Setup:** Speaker diarization requires a Hugging Face token and accepting terms for gated models (pyannote).
+If you encounter issues, check the ASR container logs with `docker logs whisper-asr-webservice` for troubleshooting.

+**For complete ASR setup instructions, model configurations, troubleshooting, and logs analysis, see the [Deployment Guide](DEPLOYMENT_GUIDE.md#advanced-asr-configuration)**

 ## Usage Guide